-I am fascinated by evolution of all species and how the world came to be, so today I want to share with you a few interesting facts that I think you might find useful, especially if you are learning how to reconnect with nature again.
+I am fascinated by the evolution of all species and how the world came to be, so today I want to share with you a few interesting facts that I think you might find useful, especially if you are learning how to reconnect with nature again.

-In my opinion, the greatest thing that you learn about yourself once you start living more according to nature, is that we are all related.
+In my opinion, the greatest thing that you learn about yourself once you start living more according to nature is that we are all related.
 Everyone on this planet is connected in one way or another and we all share a common ancestor.
 Yes, even the plants.
 You share the same relative with broccoli and a banana.
 Isn’t that beautiful?

 Approximately 750 million years after the Earth was formed, life appeared.
 That is 3.8 billion years ago.
 We have no idea how the first cell came into being and we don’t know how life originated, but we know for sure that everything we call life evolved from that tiny cell.
-That single celled organism was neither plant nor animal itself.
+That single-celled organism was neither plant nor animal itself.

 - Just to clarify, no, we did not evolve from apes.
 Monkeys, apes, and humans only have a common ancestor, but we did not develop from monkeys.